folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 **Loan period.** Select an amount of time for the loan period.

 **Fixed due date schedule (due date limit).** Select a fixed due date schedule, as configured in [Settings \> Circulation \> Fixed due date schedules](#settings--circulation--fixed-due-date-schedules).
-The schedule is used to enforce a stop point on continuing renewals.
-For example, you may allow students to renew items every four weeks, but want renewals to stop at the end of the semester.
+The schedule is used to enforce a stop point on loans.
+For example, you may want to generally have 28 day loans, but have items that are borrowed 1-4 weeks before the end of the semester be due on the last day of the semester.
+This setting applies to both initial loans and renewals (unless over-ridden by having an Alternate loan period for renewals).

 **Closed library due date management.** Select when the item is due if an item’s calculated due date lands in closed hours for the service point.
 * If an item’s loaned interval is in **minutes** or **hours**, the due date will be determined by the loan policy.